daT7F4/TMIDI/README.md

 ### Setup

-First, you need the main.py file, a .sf2(soundfont) file and a MIDI file to render
+First, you need the main.py file, the videos.txt file, a .sf2(soundfont) file and a MIDI file to render

 Second, you need to install some dependencies using pip
 * mido